covidcaremap/covid19-healthsystemcapacity/README.md

 ## Glossary of Terms

 This project uses many terms and acronyms.
 This brief glossary of terms is to provide a better understanding of the project as well as ensures everyone is speaking the same language.
-If you can improve these definitions, please make a pull request, open an issue or chat about it on Gitter!
+If you can add to or improve these definitions, please make a pull request, open an issue or chat about it on Gitter!

 #### DH